timescale/docs/promscale/send-data/opentelemetry.md

 Where:
 `<PROMSCALE_HOST>`: hostname of Promscale `<gRPC_PORT>`: gRPC port of Promscale.
-By default, Promscale listens on port 9202 for gRPC connections.
+The default port is 9202.
-`<HTTP_PORT>` : HTTP port of Promscale
+`<HTTP_PORT>` : HTTP port of Promscale.
+The default port is 9201.

-For example, if you are running the OTLP Collector and the Promscale Connector on a Kubernetes cluster the endpoint parameter is similar to `endpoint:
+If you are running the OTLP Collector and the Promscale Connector on a Kubernetes cluster the endpoint parameter is similar to `endpoint:
 "promscale-connector.default.svc.cluster.local:<PORT>"`

 ## Send data using OpenTelemetry Instrumentation SDKs
-With Opentelemetry SDKs you can send OpenTelemetry traces using OTLP gRPC endpoint by configuring the exporter backend using the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable on your application.
+In OpenTelemetry SDKs you can send OpenTelemetry traces using OTLP to gRPC endpoint by configuring the exporter backend.
+Set the  exporter backed using the `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable on your application.
-The SDK that you are using on the application should support gRPC.
-If the SDK does not support gRPC then use the OpenTelmetry Collector to convert OTLP http to gRPC using the OTLP `http receiver` and OTLP `gRPC exporter` collector configuration.
+Ensure that the SDK you are using on the application supports gRPC.
+If the SDK does not support gRPC then use the OpenTelmetry Collector to convert OTLP http to gRPC.
+Use the OTLP `http receiver` and OTLP `gRPC exporter` collector configuration to convert OTLP http to gRPC.

-The specifics of the configuration depend on each SDK and library.
+The specifics of the configuration varies for each SDK and library.
 For more information, see[OpenTelemetry documentation][otel-docs].

 [otel-docs]: https://opentelemetry.io/docs/instrumentation/